 If you want faux boxwoods here are three great options that look similar in size and shape.
 The third option is the tallest and my favorite!

 The hanging chair on our porch is the MOST fun to sit in, for adults and kids.
 I really did not know if it would be a hit or not!
-Although it looks adorable, you can’t tell if it’s comfortable – but it is great!
+Although it looks adorable, you can’t tell if it’s comfortable – but it is great.
 I’m glad I didn’t go with the more traditional porch swing instead.
-(I have 11 pretty outdoor hanging chairs listed here.)
+(See this post for 11 pretty outdoor hanging chairs listed here.)

 The kids fight over the hanging chair so much we ended up putting two more hanging chairs in our playroom for them.
 How’s that for a recommendation!